 Part workshop, part car repair, part home brewery.
 A man cave is a man’s retreat or sanctuary, but at other times, it’s somewhere to spend time with mates and watch sport, play games and chew the fat.

-Now, experts believe having a man cave is more important for a man than we think, and may even make them better husbands and fathers.
-It’s because of the art of “mancave spelunking” (meaning: hanging out in your own space by yourself) is a healthy way for men to unwind and have an outlet for all the work and life-related stress they experience.
-Having a place to decompress, get away from it all and get away with being anti-social is thought to help men regulate their emotions and therefore is very beneficial to their mental health.
+Experts now believe having a man cave is more important for a man than we think, and may even make them better husbands and fathers.
+“Mancave spelunking” (meaning: hanging out in your own space by yourself) is a healthy way for men to unwind and have an outlet for all the life-related stress they experience.
+Having a place to decompress, get away from it all and be allowed to be anti-social helps men regulate their emotions and therefore is very beneficial to their mental health.

-Men also enjoy the freedom they have in decorating their man cave however they like.
-For many men, this means their favourite hobby becomes the theme, whether it’s Formula One racing or AFL or skating.
-For others, it’s music, films, or fishing.
+Men also enjoy the freedom they have in decorating their man cave in whatever way they like.
+For many men, this means their favourite hobby becomes the theme, whether it’s Formula One racing, AFL or skating.
+For others, it’s music, film, or fishing.

-Whether you choose an overall theme or just start compiling items ad-hoc according to what you like, there are certain elements that all good man caves seem to share.
+Choose an overall theme or just start compiling items ad-hoc according to what you like.
+Either way there are certain elements that all good man caves seem to share.
 So in no particular order, here are our favourite man cave ideas to steer you in the right direction.